jianminchen/LeetCode-Java-Solutions/README.md

 File names that start with a three digit number are solutions in my second session.
 The three digit number is the problem number in LeetCode.

 The solutions serve as a self record.
 Various optimizations can be done in terms of time complexity, space complexity, and code cleanness.

-Other files are solutions in my first session, which were done before the early 2015.
-Rest of the solutions in the first session were not uploaded.